 Speech and language therapists assess and treat children and adults who have difficulty with speech and language.

 Difficulty with speech and language may be the result of:

 Speech and language therapists also assess and treat problems of eating and drinking (chewing, sucking and swallowing).
 They work in hospitals, primary care and the community, as well as in schools and people's homes.
 They may also work in the private and voluntary sector.

-There are also several voluntary organisations who can provide advice.
+There are also several voluntary organisations who can give advice.
 They help and support people with communication problems, including speech and language disorders.